xy-tech/x330-bios/stock/patched/README.md

 1. Search for `vbt` in text and uncheck unicode.
 1. Click on the raw section at `offset 1h`.
 1. Replace it with the updated (modified) VBT.
-1. Save the image and flash it into the X230
+1. Save the image and [sign it](https://github.com/thrimbor/thinkpad-uefi-sign) to remove 5-beeps on boot.
+(5 beeps means image is modified)

 ### Credits
 BIOS patches are all hardwork from the community and was downloaded from [here](http://paranoid.anal-slavery.com/biosmods.html).
 Please refer to the [ThinkPad Subreddit](https://www.reddit.com/r/thinkpad) for more info.